ACL Tears: Risk Factors, Symptoms & Treatment

 For severe ACL tears, your doctor may recommend surgery to repair or reconstruct the ligament.

-Ligament reconstruction surgery is a minimally invasive procedure performed by an orthopaedic surgeon that involves several small incisions and a small camera called an arthroscope.
+Ligament reconstruction surgery is a minimally invasive procedure performed by an orthopedic surgeon that involves several small incisions and a small camera called an arthroscope.
 A new ligament is made from a tendon.
 Discuss with your doctor to determine the right procedure for you.

 Before surgery, your doctor will likely recommend several weeks of physical therapy to help reduce swelling and strengthen the muscles around the knee.
 If you were to go into surgery with a stiff and swollen knee, you may not be able to restore your knee’s full range of motion afterward.